 The donation for a single two-week session for non-students is $ $1850 USD.

 A non-refundable deposit of $250 per session is required to hold your spot.
 (Participants are responsible for their travel costs to Belize).
 If a student wishes to receive academic credit, tuition costs (via the University of Texas at Tyler or their home institution) will apply in addition to the required donation to the Maya Research Program.

 Maya Research Program's expanded course offerings in archaeological field and laboratory techniques: The Maya Research Program offers specialized laboratory and field courses for students and volunteers in addition to the general archaeological field school.
 The specific study areas for the specialized laboratory and field courses are:

-2. Laboratory and Field Methods: Bioarchaeology (the study of human skeletal remains) -limited to 10 persons in Session 3 only.
+1. Bioarchaeology (the study of human skeletal remains) -limited to 10 persons in Session 2 and Session 3 only.